ciaraosull/project-1-mindfulness/README.md

 * The form was checked that name and email were required, that the radio buttons yes and no functioned and that the submit button took the user to the thank you page.

-* Each link in the footer for the COntact Us Section was checked that it open the correct link and in a separate tab.
+* Each link in the footer for the Contact Us Section was checked that it open the correct link and in a separate tab.

-* The Thank you page header and footer was also checked.
+* The Thank You page header and footer was also checked.
 The header links took the user back to the corresponding sections of the main page and the footer links took the user to the corresponding external links opening in a new tab.

 * The Page not Found 404.html was also checked by entering in a mistake in the url bar.
 Once taken to the 404 page the link there was checked that it took the user back to the main site.

 * Google Chrome's built in Developer Tool was used to inspect page elements throughout the build and helped debug issues within the HTML code and CSS styles.

+* The README.md was proof-read and all links were checked before final submission.

 ### Interesting Issues & Bugs Found